 · Very occasionally there will be a child at a party who is afraid of clowns.
 You may want to tell the parent of the scared child to please have their child stay at the party.
 The scared child can watch Silly Jilly from the back of the room, and once he sees how much the other kids like Silly Jilly he'll like her too.
 Please give Silly Jilly at least a five minute chance to entertain the scared child.
 Silly Jilly has had kids cry when they first see her, and at the end of the party they want to give her a hug or are inviting her to their birthday party.

-· In twelve years, only once has a birthday child been afraid of Silly Jilly for the entire party, and he watched Silly Jilly the whole time, but from the stairs; just didn't want to come close to her.
+· In twenty-two years, only once has a birthday child been afraid of Silly Jilly for the entire party, and he watched Silly Jilly the whole time, but from the stairs; just didn't want to come close to her.
 And only once has a non-birthday child been afraid of Silly Jilly for the whole time she was at the party.

 · Increase the birthday child's self-esteem by not letting him or her see you pay Silly Jilly.
 This way he or she may think Silly Jilly came to the birthday party just because Silly Jilly likes the birthday child.

 · Consider making things easy on you, and don't serve a meal.
 Most of the birthday parties Silly Jilly does only serve cake, ice cream, and drinks.